-This series of learning modules lays the groundwork for understanding porphyria, recognizing symptoms, and gaining insight into how it affects your patients.
+This series of learning modules lays the groundwork for understanding acute hepatic porphyria, recognizing symptoms, and gaining insight into how it may affect your patients.
 Modules can be viewed online and/or downloaded as PDFs.

 Pathophysiology of Acute Hepatic Porphyria (AHP)